Feyerabend/cc/ch07/addition/3d/notes/REFLECTIONS.md

 The question is no longer only "How do I build this?" but also:
 * What are the model's failure modes in this domain?
-* How stable is its behavior across prompts and contexts?
+* How stable is its behaviour across prompts and contexts?
 * Where must deterministic logic replace probabilistic output?
 * What guarantees can realistically be offered to users?
 * How should uncertainty be communicated or constrained?